wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 const ob = new IntersectionObserver()
 ```

-Do not worry about the `new` keyword for now, we will talk about it in future leessons.
+Do not worry about the `new` keyword for now, we will talk about it in future lessons.

 The intersection observer is going to take a **callback**, which is a function that gets called at a certain point.

-It is different than a click callback or a scroll callbacck because this callback will be fired every single time that it needs to check if something is running on the page.
+It is different than a click callback or a scroll callback because this callback will be fired every single time that it needs to check if something is running on the page.

  ```js
  function obCallback(payload){